Personalized Weight Loss Management through Wearable Devices and Artificial Intelligence: Experimental Framework

 \subsection{Case Study}

 We finally analyze a case study of 2 different subjects in Fig. \ref{fig:case_study}.
 Subject A was a 35-year-old male with an initial weight of 106.3 kg and a final weight of 100.9 kg.
 In contrast, subject B, who was a 26-year-old female, gained 0.2 kg (from 85.7 to 85.9 kg).
 In general, subject A had a higher average glucose value than subject B, but exhibited a more stable coefficient of variation (11.76\% vs 15.80 \%).
-Glucose variability can be used to assess glucose homeostasis, being in fact increased in prediabetic subjects \cite{bp_metrics_2017, n_assessment_2019}.
+Glucose variability can be used to assess glucose homeostasis, being in fact increased in prediabetic subjects \cite{bp_metrics_2017}.
 Regarding heart-related data, subject A shows a higher average HR level, but these values are much lower during the morning and night.
-Additionally, the pulse rate during PA was significantly lower (97.8 vs 120.7 bpm.).
-In terms of PA levels, subject A led a more active lifestyle: fewer sedentary minutes (86.1 vs 120.9 minutes per day), more MVPA minutes (39.2 vs 6.8 minutes per week), more steps (12,534 vs 7,563 steps), and more physical activities performed.
-In addition, although both subjects had similar SA levels, subject A had an average better performance in deep and REM sleep (approximately 6 and 25 minutes more in these sleep stages, respectively).
-Sleep scores were higher for the subject who lost more weight (76.93 vs 72.36 points): subject A slept worse during the weekdays than on weekends (77.2 vs 82.33 points), whereas subject B showed the opposite pattern (74.3 vs 71 points).
-Lastly, the stress score for subject A was also higher than for subject B (83.86 vs 78.77 points), indicating a less stressed lifestyle in the subject who lost weight.
+Additionally, the pulse rate during PA (DS6 - Feature 98) was significantly lower (97.8 vs 120.7 bpm.).
+In terms of PA levels, subject A led a more active lifestyle: fewer sedentary minutes (86.1 vs 120.9 minutes per day , DS7 - Feature 138), more MVPA minutes (39.2 vs 6.8 minutes per week, DS7 - Feature 159), more steps (12,534 vs 7,563 steps, DS7 - Feature 126), and more physical activities performed (DS7 - Feature 130).
+In addition, although both subjects had similar SA levels, subject A had an average better performance in deep and REM sleep (approximately 6 and 25 minutes more in these sleep stages, DS8 - Features 179 and 181, respectively).
+Sleep scores were higher for the subject who lost more weight (76.93 vs 72.36 points, DS8 - Feature 220): subject A slept worse during the weekdays than on weekends (77.2 vs 82.33 points, DS8 - Features 221 and 222), whereas subject B showed the opposite pattern (74.3 vs 71 points).
+Lastly, the stress score for subject A was also higher than for subject B (83.86 vs 78.77 points, DS9 - Feature 265), indicating a less stressed lifestyle in the subject who lost weight.

 These findings underscore the potential of integrating wearable device data and AI to predict weight loss outcomes in overweight and obese individuals.
 The collective contribution of features related to glucose variability, PA, and SA forms a comprehensive profile that effectively distinguishes between those likely to achieve significant weight loss and those who are not.
 While individual feature differences may be minor, their collective contribution enables the model to effectively predict weight loss outcomes.